pasangchoteen/CryptoTimeSeriesAnalysis/README.md

 3. **Consider External Factors**: Incorporate market news and events that may impact Bitcoin prices into the analysis for improved forecasting.

 ## Limitations
-The analysis is based on historical data and may not account for future market dynamics.
-Results are for demonstration and educational purposes only.
+The dataset used is limited to closing prices and does not account for other market factors that could influence prices.
+Future analyses could incorporate additional features for improved modeling.

 ## References
 1. Kaggle